RunestoneInteractive/RunestoneServer/source/BasicDS/queues.rst

 .. figure:: Figures/basicqueue.png
    :align: center

-   A Queue of Python Data Objects
+   Figure 1: A Queue of Python Data Objects

 Computer science also has common examples of queues.
 Our computer